 There is a new emphasis on the need for evaluation in addition to the current requirements for monitoring measurement and analysis.

 Tip: Evaluation is the interpretation of results and analysis.
 This is not new to managers but is made explicit in the standard for the first time.
 Processes may be well defined and effective, but do they yield optimum results?
 This may be a new challenge for internal audits.

-The standard is written for the benefit of organizations, not auditors.
+The standard is written for the benefit of organisations, not auditors.
 Auditors will need to understand and recognise the extent and type of evidence that would be acceptable to confirm conformity to the 2015 requirements.

 ISO 14001:2015 auditors will be engaging in dialogue with business leaders, seeking understanding and explanations from them about policy, strategy and environmental objectives, and ensuring these are compatible.
-The audit experience from the client perspective is likely to be different, but revisions to the audit process will deliver more added value to the organizations being audited.
+The audit experience from the client perspective is likely to be different, but revisions to the audit process will deliver more added value to the organisations being audited.

 HOW WE CAN HELP YOU

 You will need to prepare for change and adapt your environmental management system to meet the new requirements and transitional timelines of ISO 14001:2015, but don't worry this is a partnership and we will help you to understand the changes, interpret the new concepts and act on the implications:

 FAQs - We have answered the most commonly asked questions in one place here.